Indiana Recovery Council

 Responsibilities of Recovery Council members

-- Participate in one 2 hour meeting every month in Indianapolis (mileage expenses will be paid for those traveling outside Indianapolis)
+- Participate in one two-hour meeting every month in Indianapolis (mileage expenses will be paid for those traveling outside Indianapolis)

 - Participate in workgroups outside of regular meetings